 Students should be asked whether they can tell their parents/carers and whether they want help in doing so.
 If this takes place, subsequent responsibility then lies with the parents/carers.
-This will need to be checked by a member of the Guidance Team / staff member working with the student.
+Home contact may need to be made to check the student has had the conversation with their parent / carer.

-If students refuse to tell their parents/carers the adult should refer them to a health professional.
+If students refuse to tell their parents/carers, the adult should refer them to a health professional.
 If confidentiality has to be broken at any time, students will be informed first and then supported as appropriate.